Baqiang11/DSP/README.md

 the signal is greater than 0.25.
 • Note, to decimate by a factor of 15, the sample frame size of the data must be a multiple of 15.
-• The low pass filter has a cut-o frequency of Nyquist frequency/M where M is downsampling ratio (ie 15)
+• The low pass filter has a cut-off frequency of Nyquist frequency/M where M is downsampling ratio (ie 15)